GibsonAI/docs/content/docs/get-started-with-gibsonai/what-gibsonai.md

 ### You start with a manual schema setup

 You have to create tables, think through relationships, indexes, data types, and naming.
 You map tables to objects using ORM libraries and build APIs to access that data.
-It’s easy to miss things or overcomplicate at an early stage.
+It’s easy to miss things or over-complicate at an early stage.

 ### Schema changes are painful